scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** concentration, 1 hour

-Target up to 5 creatures in range that you can see.
-Make a spellcasting roll adding 1 terrible die, plus a terrible die for every creature targeted.
-On success the creatures gain +1 to a single attribute for the duration of the spell.
-They also gain +1 to their proficiency modifier in that attributes saving throw for every critical rolled.
+You bless up to 5 creatures in range that you can see.
+Make a spellcasting roll against a terrible die, adding a terrible die for each creature targeted.
+On success the creatures gain +1 to an attribute of their choosing for the duration of the spell, increasing the proficiency of that attributes saving throw for every critical.

 Add an enhanced die for every level above 1st.